youngsassanid/cyborgsecurity/README.md

 python cyborgsecurity.py
 ```

-You’ll be prompted to toggle debug mode and the system will begin scanning.
+You'll be prompted to toggle debug mode and the system will begin scanning.

 ## Accessing the Dashboard

 Once the system finishes scanning:

-* Open your browser and go to: `http://localhost:5000`
+* Open your browser and go to: `http://localhost:5000/dashboard`
+* Login with:
+  * Username: `admin`
+  * Password: `cyborg123`
 * View all alerts, threat severities, and device metadata.

 ## Output Files